Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Introduction to plugins¶

-A plugin is a Python module that encapsulates a set of functionality designed to be used in more than one application.
+A plugin is a Python package that encapsulates a set of functionality designed to be used in more than one application.
+It can define database models, actors, actions, fixtures, template files, JavaScript snippets, dependencies, and configuration settings.
+None of these are mandatory.

-See Plugins for a list of the plugins defined in Lino and the XL.
+See Plugins reference for developers for a list of the plugins defined in Lino and the XL.

 Usage overview¶